lorig135/docsstyleguide/MinimalWritingStyle.md

 #### Example
 Setting Up Your Environment
 Add a tenant, application, and authentication service:
-1. Access your tenant URL: https://my company.forgerock.com and sign in.
+Access your tenant URL: https://my company.forgerock.com and sign in.
-1. Click New Application.
+Click New Application.
 The New Applications page displays.
-1. Click an app type in the New Applications page.
+Click an app type in the New Applications page.
 ForgeRock loads the recommended default settings for your app.
-1. Add an authentication service to your app by clicking User Hosted Pages or Use the ForgeRock SDK.
+Add an authentication service to your app by clicking User Hosted Pages or Use the ForgeRock SDK.

 ### References

 #### Structure
 Topic title: H1 or H2, the name of the subject.
-Example titles: Supported Standards, authrate Utility
+Examples: Supported Standards, authrate utility

 Paragraph: One to three sentences about the topic.